alalUDDIN123/interview_preparation/html/Readme.md

 7. What is the difference between block elements and inline elements?
 (Alternative: Compare and contrast block elements and inline elements in HTML.)

 Let me know if there's anything else I can assist you with!

+---

+# 1. Answer : HTML is a standard markup language used for creating web pages and application.
+It helps to structure the content of a webpage, defining the different elements and their relationships.